What is the Nitrates Directive?

 - set capacity levels for the storage of livestock manure

 Member States are also required to review their NAP at least every four years.
-Ireland’s current Action Programme will be reviewed for a fourth time during 2017.
+Ireland’s current Action Programme will be reviewed during 2021.

 The European Union (Good Agricultural Practice for Protection of Waters) Regulations commonly referred to as the “Nitrates Regulations” or “GAP Regulations” give legal effect to Ireland’s Nitrates Action Programme.
 The most recent Regulations are listed below.